ethansilvas/basic-git-branching/README.md

 ## Step 3 or 4: Code what you need and keep your branch up to date

-The main purpose of branching is to basically make a copy of a branch, `main` for example, for you to implement your new feature without worrying about messing up all your good code in the original branch.
+The main purpose of branching is to basically make a copy of a branch, `main` for example, for you to implement your new feature without worrying about messing up all the good code in the original branch.
 You are now ready to code in your new branch!

 ### Keeping your branch up to date

-This step is **VERY IMPORTANT** and can also be the hardest one.
+This is **VERY IMPORTANT** and can also be the very difficult.
 You need to make sure that your branch is up to date with `main` or whatever branch you want to merge the changes of your branch into.

 Ideally, all you need to do is the steps that were listed above:
 1. Commit any changes you have in your branch (you can't have uncommitted changes when rebasing)

     IF YOUR BRANCH HAS A REMOTE VERSION (you did step 4 first) DO THIS, IF NOT THEN SKIP: Make sure the remote version of your branch has the latest committed changes with `git push origin your-branch-name`

 2. Checkout main with `git checkout main`
 3. Update your main with `git pull`
 4. Go back to your branch with `git checkout your-branch-name`
 5. Update your branch with the latest version of main with `git rebase main`

     IF YOUR BRANCH HAS A REMOTE VERSION (you did step 4 first) DO THIS, IF NOT THEN SKIP: Now that your branch has been rebased with main, you'll have to update the remote version of your branch to reflect that by doing another `git push origin your-branch-name`

 Unfortunately, doing this will sometimes result in a **merge conflict** which can be very difficult to fix.
 VSCode or your terminal will scream at you if this happens and if so you can do the following optional steps: